 Once the dough has risen preheat the oven at 220°C (428°F).

-Pour the olive oil on the bottom of a baking tray, add the dough and with your hands stretch the dough from the center until it fills the tray (flipping it 2 or 3 times will help).
+Pour the olive oil on the bottom of a baking tray, add the dough and with your hands stretch the dough from the centre until it fills the tray (flipping it 2 or 3 times will help).

-Cut cherry tomatoes in half, squeeze their juice on the dough then push each half in the it.
+Cut cherry tomatoes in half, squeeze their juice on the dough then push each half in it.

-Place the olives pushing them a bit in the dough too, then season with pepper and oregano.
+Spread the olives pushing them a bit in the dough too, then season with pepper and oregano.

 This looks so easy and yumm 😋